 - Student appears dazed or stunned

 - Confusion

 - Forgets plays

 - Unsure about game, score, opponent

 - Moves clumsily (altered coordination)

 - Balance problems

 - Personality change

 - Responds slowly to questions

 - Forgets events prior to hit

 - Forgets events after the hit

 - Loss of consciousness (any duration)

 - Vomiting

-- Symptoms (reported by student):
+Symptoms (reported by student):

-- Headache
+- Headache or pressure in the head

+- Balance problems or dizziness

-- Fatigue
+- Fatigue or feeling tired

+- Does not "feel right"

+- More emotional than usual

+- Irritable or sad

 - Nausea or vomiting

 - Double vision, blurry vision

-- Sensitive to light or noise
+- · Sensitive to light or noise

 - Feels sluggish

-- Feels "foggy"
+- · Feels "foggy"

-- Problems concentrating - Problems remembering
+- Problems concentrating

+- Problems remembering

 These signs and symptoms following a witnessed or suspected blow to the head or body are indicative of probable concussion.
 A student who has suffered a concussion (mild TBI) may have one or many of these signs/symptoms.
-Any student is suspected of having sustained aconcussion or traumatic brain injury shall be immediately removed from the District sporting event and shall not return to participation until cleared by an appropriate health care professional (provides the District with a written statement of a qualified health care provider as defined in this policy).
+Symptoms may progress or change in the days and weeks following an injury, including trouble sleeping, emotional distress, and academic difficulty.
+Any student is suspected of having sustained a concussion or traumatic brain injury shall be immediately removed from the District sporting event and shall not return to participation until cleared by an appropriate health care professional (provides the District with a written statement of a qualified health care provider as defined in this policy).